 Staff shall ensure the appropriate major activity code, activity type, and inspection procedure is selected when scheduling an inspection.
 A list of major activity codes and activity types can be found in ADAMS (ML19142A328).
 For example:

-When scheduling IMC 2515 Appendix C inspection activities, staff should choose “OTHER-Other Activities,” as the major activity code, unless the inspection is associated with EP (use “EP”) or Security (use “S”).
+When scheduling IMC 2515, Appendix C, inspection activities, staff should choose “OTHER-Other Activities,” as the major activity code, unless the inspection is associated with EP (use “EP”) or Security (use “S”).

 When scheduling a security baseline inspection, staff should use the 71130 series of IPs (designated as SG) and the activity types associated with security (for travel (SGT), prep and doc (SPD)) need to be used.
 This guidance also applies to EP inspections where the 71114 (except for 71114.06) are designated as EP.
 Use the activity types associated with EP: EPT, EPP etc.).